quay/claircore/README.md

 The libindex module exports a single interface
 ```
 type Libindex interface {
-	// Scan performs an async scan of a manifest and produces a claircore.ScanReport.
+	// Scan performs an async scan of a manifest and produces a claircore.IndexReport.
 	// Errors encountered before scan begins are returned in the error variable.
-	// Errors encountered during scan are populated in the Err field of the claircore.ScanReport
+	// Errors encountered during scan are populated in the Err field of the claircore.IndexReport
-	Scan(ctx context.Context, manifest *claircore.Manifest) (ResultChannel <-chan *claircore.ScanReport, err error)
+	Scan(ctx context.Context, manifest *claircore.Manifest) (ResultChannel <-chan *claircore.IndexReport, err error)
-	// ScanReport tries to retrieve a claircore.ScanReport given the image hash.
+	// IndexReport tries to retrieve a claircore.IndexReport given the image hash.
 	// bool informs caller if found.
-	ScanReport(hash string) (*claircore.ScanReport, bool, error)
+	IndexReport(hash string) (*claircore.IndexReport, bool, error)
 }
 ```
 Creating an instance